terra-hq/vue-form/README.md

         -   **v-model**: (Required) Two-way binding for the input value - (String).
         -   **id**: (Required) ID of the input element - (String).
         -   **inputClass**: (Required) CSS class for styling the input - (String).
+        -   **modifierClass**: CSS class for styling with a modifier class - If not provided, it will not be displayed - (String).
         -   **maxlength**: Maximum number of characters allowed in the input (Optional) - (Number).
         -   **placeholder**: Placeholder text for the input (Optional - If not provided, placeholder will not be displayed) - (String).
         -   **required**: Boolean value indicating whether the input is required (Optional - Default is false) - (Boolean).
         -   **disabled**: Boolean value indicating whether the input is disabled (Optional - Default is false) - (Boolean).
         -   **error**: Boolean value indicating whether there is an error.
 If true, the "--error" class is automatically added (Optional - Default is false) - (Boolean).
+        -   **extraAttrs**: Allows including additional attributes dynamically to adapt the behavior and presentation of this element according to the specific needs of each project - ({key, value}[])

 -   **TToggle**
     The TToggle component represents a toggle/switch input.